jwkidd3/EKS/setup/environment-setup.md

 **Storage Access:**
 - All students have immediate access to create PVCs with any storage class
-- RBAC permissions configured for `get`, `list`, and `use` on storage classes
+- Standard Kubernetes RBAC applies based on AWS credentials
 - Automatic cleanup of PVCs when namespaces are deleted

 ---

 **Note**: This simplified environment setup using eksctl provides a production-ready, secure, and cost-effective EKS cluster for training purposes.
-All components are configured with best practices and can support **30 concurrent users** via a single common IAM role, making Cloud9 environment setup extremely simple.
+All components are configured with best practices and can support **30 concurrent users** using standard AWS credentials.